alinush/6.824-lecture-notes/l16-memcached.md

    and you get database servers that become hotspots

-Next, you notice that most of the operations in the DB are reads (if that's the case. it is at Facebook)
+Next, you notice that most of the operations in the DB are reads (if that's the case.
+It is at Facebook.)

  - it turns out you can build a very simple memory cache that can serve half a million requests per second